 Benefits of Serviced Apartments

 VISIONAPARTMENTS, the biggest provider of Serviced Apartments in Switzerland, offers temporary homes in different sizes and styles at 13 locations in Zurich.
 A studio apartment starts at 1’780 Swiss francs per month, with all ancillary costs included.
 It’s not only the price that is attractive but the “trappings” – at a Serviced Apartment you don’t have to worry about anything.
 You can book your apartment today and move in tomorrow.
-The company only needs a few contact details to prepare the contract and you will have to pay a small deposit, usually the amount of a monthly rent.
+The company only needs a few contact details to prepare the contract.
 You can leave the temporary home whenever you like – without cleaning it or searching for a new tenant.
 This temporary solution is particularly suitable for expats, people relocating from abroad or searching for a long term home.